sinecoug/chauffeur_tracker/docs/tutorials/how-to-enroll-a-driver.md

 Before you start this tutorial:

-1. Make sure you've completed these [prerequisites](../get-started/prereqs.md) on the development system you'll use for the tutorial.
+* Complete all the [prerequisites](../overview/prereqs.md) on the development system you'll use for the tutorial.
-2. Confirm that your local service is running.
-If it's not, start it with this command:

-    ```shell
-    cd <your-github-workspace>/chauffeur-tracker/api
-    # Run the service and monitor its database file for updates
-    json-server -w chauffeur-tracker-db-source.json
-    ```

-3. Open the Postman app.
-For this tutorial, you'll use Postman to test your API calls.
+* Open the Postman app, which you'll use to test your API calls.

 ## Enroll a new driver

-Commit: Commit: file name change (workflow.md)
-Update workflow.md

-Commit: peer reviews complete

-Implemented review feedback across all topics